ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 a 2 hour time limit.
 At the end of the 2 hour time limit, neither player has managed to score that all-important touchdown.
-After counting the number of squares between the ball, which is in the hands of Rob's Gnob/ar Lineman, and each player\'s End Zone, it is determined that the ball is 23 squares away from Jay's End Zone and only 14 squares away from Rob's End Zone.
+After counting the number of squares between the ball, which is in the hands of Rob's Gnob/ar Lineman, and each player's End Zone, it is determined that the ball is 23 squares away from Jay's End Zone and only 14 squares away from Rob's End Zone.
 This means that Jay is the winner as the ball is closer to Rob's End Zone - even though Rob is in possession of the